-The Opening scene of the movie.
-When Ryan Phillipe hits the mouthy chick (Sarah Silverman) next to the guy he’s supposed to be fighting.
-What a great idea!
+The opening scene of the movie.
+When Ryan Phillipe hits the wonderfully mouthy Sarah Silverman who is next to the guy he’s supposed to be fighting.
+Whoa.
 As explained by the director, he always thought about doing this when he feared he was gonna be forced into a fight.
 That way, even if you get beat up, the guy who kicks your ass has to ride home next to an angry girlfriend with a bloody nose.
 Kind of ruins it for him, you know?
-Smart guy, that director.
-Which is why he wrote The Usual Suspects, a better movie than this.
-Nice extended Peckinpahesque shoot-out at the end though.
+Yikes.
+He has his good points though, that director.
+He wrote The Usual Suspects, probably a better movie than this.
+Nice extended Peckinpahesque shoot-out at the end of this though.

 1.)
 Slap Shot